Compare fuel cardsGet a quote

 Conversely, if you are on the road a lot for work, signing up to BP’s or Shell’s loyalty card schemes will likely save you a lot more money.

-In short, the best loyalty card for you depends on where you shop and how often you are on the road.
+In short, the best loyalty card for you depends on where you shop, whether you use petrol or diesel, and how often you are on the road.